InnuendoPi/Brautomat32/docs/en/Platine/Aufbau-der-Platine2.md

 Now turn the circuit board over and fix each screw terminal block with a soldering point.
 Now check that the screw terminal blocks are seated correctly.
 All pins must be correctly inserted through the solder points.
 All pins are then soldered.

 In step number 2, the two 8-pin screw terminal blocks are inserted.
-The GPIOs D0 to D8 of the ESP32 and ESP8266 are connected to the 8-pin screw terminal blocks.
+The GPIOs D0 to D8 of the ESP32 are connected to the 8-pin screw terminal blocks.

 ![screw terminal](/docs/img/Aufbau3.jpg)